dylan-mccarthy/BlazorBlog/Blogwasm/wwwroot/markdown/DevEx-Engineering.md

+---
+layout: post
+title: DevEx Engineering
+date: 2022-09-13
+categories: ["DevEx","Blog"]
+---

-# Disclaimer
+## Disclaimer
 The following are my current opinions and thoughts on DevEx, this might change and I welcome any discussion or input.

-# What is DevEx Engineering?
+## What is DevEx Engineering?

 DevEx or Developer Experience engineering is the practice of improving the tools and processes of Developers.